Anthematics/teach.me/README.md

     git commit -m "<message>" /// moves files to repo git status /// checks the status of files git log /// shows history of commits git fetch //Use git fetch to retrieve new work done by other people.
-Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches. git commit --amend -m // amend a commit when you do not feel the notes are accurate.
+Fetching from a repository grabs all the new remote-     tracking branches and tags without merging those changes into your own branches. git commit --amend -m // amend a commit when you do not feel the notes are accurate.

 BRANCHING